Do Catholics think non-Christians can be saved?

 It is not because of his non-Christian religion that a person above could be saved.
 It would be because Catholics believe Jesus judges the heart of each individual.
 It would be cruel to believe that God would create this soul, and then condemn him to hell even though he believed and sought God.
 It would be through no fault of his own that he never heard the Gospel.
 It would be our fault.
 The Church teaches that it is by the mercy of Christ that people are saved, even if they may not realize it at the moment of death.
 Jesus is the only Saviour.
 The Catholic Church makes it clear that those who refuse Jesus, after having been presented the Gospel in an authentic way, will spend an eternity in hell.
 (Cat 846)

 Part of the reason that Catholics have confidence that some honest seekers who never meet the Lord will be saved is because we believe in Purgatory.
 There is a similarity to what Jesus did when He went down to Sheol to preach to the Old Testament faithful there (1 Peter 3:18-19) and what he will do for honest seekers who were never evangelized in an authentic way here on earth.
 Catholics believe these people will go to Purgatory (a step before heaven).
 Jesus is present in Purgatory, and everyone there will accept Jesus as the Saviour before they enter into heaven.

 It would be easy to say, "hey the Catholics think all non Christians are going to get evangelized and saved in purgatory."
 That is not so.
 The Catholic Church teaches that Purgatory is not for those who willfully reject Christ or never seek God in this life.
-Those who reject Christ will not enter Heaven or Purgatory, they will go to hell.
 If you have never made a personal decision for Christ, we beg you to do so now.
 It was the best thing we ever did.
 Here is an article that shows you how to do that.